Polyfluoroalkyl Substances or PFAS

 Here are some other ways:

-- Working as a firefighter or around the manufacturing and processing of chemicals
+- Working as a firefighter with foams that contain PFAS (AFFF) or around the manufacturing and processing of PFAS chemicals

 - Eating certain foods that may contain PFAS, including fish